-Q: What is a Broker Non-Vote?
+O: What is a Broker Non-Vote?

 A: Under the rules that govern nominees, who have record ownership of shares that are held in "street name" for account holders (who are the beneficial owners of the shares), nominees typically have the discretion to vote such shares on routine matters, but not on non-routine matters.
 If a nominee has not received voting instructions from an account holder and does not have discretionary authority to vote shares on a particular item, a "broker non-vote" occurs.
 Shares that constitute broker non-votes with respect to a particular proposal will not be considered present and entitled to vote on that proposal at the Annual Meeting even though the same shares will be considered present for purposes of establishing a quorum and may be entitled to vote on other proposals.
-However, in certain circumstances, such as the appointment of the independent registered public accounting firm, and an amendment to increase the number of shares of authorized common stock, the broker, bank, or other nominee has discretionary authority authority and therefore is permitted to vote to approve the Company's named executive officer compensation are not considered "routine" matters and as a result, your broker, bank, or other nominee will not have discretion to vote on these matters at the Annual Meeting unless you provide applicable instructions to do so.
+However, in certain circumstances, such as the appointment of the independent registered public accounting firm, and an amendment to increase the number of shares of authorized common stock, the broker, bank, or other nominee has discretionary authority and therefore is permitted to vote your shares even if the broker, bank, or other nominee does not receive voting instructions from you.
+Election of directors and the advisory vote to approve the Company's named executive officer compensation are not considered "routine" matters and as a result, your broker, bank, or other nominee will not have discretion to vote on these matters at the Annual Meeting unless you provide applicable instructions to do so.
 Therefore, we strongly encourage you to follow the voting instructions on the materials you receive.